 You can see below how important it is to use meaningful names.
 Click on plus 1 g3 and voila – the controller output turns on.
 I can of course use other “entities” like “overheating” – “energy” etc.

-Shelly 1 Gen 3
+And finally, Shelly PM Mini Gen 3

 Once again a really tiny device with Bluetooth, embedded web server and the ability to monitor up to 16A max current.
 The device itself has a claimed power use of up to 1.2w.